How to Get Rid of Carbon Monoxide in Your Home: 5 Effective Methods

 4. Install a Home Ventilation System

 If simpler tactics such as opening a window to ventilate the house do not work, consider installing a ventilation system in your home to improve air quality.
-The three types of house ventilation systems include:

 5. Properly Aerate and Maintain Fuel-Burning Appliances

 You should find out which appliances in your home require burning fuel and make sure that they are properly maintained.
 These appliances should be regularly aerated outside and inspected by a contractor at least once a year to ensure everything is running smoothly.
-Some of the common signs of CO-related problems on your appliances include:

 When using fuel-burning appliances, ensure that you don’t use outdoor appliances inside your house.
 Appliances such as grills, camp stoves, and lawn equipment should be limited to only outdoor use.
 Also, never let your vehicle run idle while inside the garage.
 You should also check for blockage inside your exhaust pipe, especially during winter.